marklogic/marklogic-kubernetes/README.md

 To install Kubectl, follow the steps at: https://kubernetes.io/docs/tasks/tools/

 To verify the Kubectl installation, use this command:

 ```
 kubectl -h
 ```
 If Kubectl is installed correctly, you will see the the Kubectl user manual.

 If kubectl is not installed correctly, you will see the error: `command not found: kubectl`

-## Set up the Kubernetes Cluster
+## Set Up the Kubernetes Cluster

 ### Local Development MiniKube